faisalwilmar/node-rest-example/README.md

 ```bash
 npm start
 ```
 For testing the RESTful API, [import](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) *node-rest-trial.postman_collection.json* to [Postman](https://www.postman.com/downloads/).
 This file contains all the available APIs and how to use it.
+This APIs using JWT Authentication, make sure to configure the Authorization Token.

 ## Contributing
 none